adansons/base/README.md

 ### 2.1 with CLI

-when you run any Base CLI command for the first time, Base will ask your access key provided on our slack.
+when you run any Base CLI command for the first time, Base will ask for your access key provided on our slack.

 then, Base will verify the specified access key was correct.

-if you don't have any access key, please see [0.
+if you don't have an access key, please see [0.
 Get Access Key](#0-get-access-key).

 this command will show you what projects you have